 - Nga Bay floating market, Hau Giang Province

 - Nga Nam floating market, Soc Trang Province

 - Tran On floating market, Vinh Long Province

 What should you eat in the Mekong Delta?
-It is so hard to answer that question because there re so many delicacies, but let me try.
-Providing 70% of the fruits consumed throughout Vietnam, where else in the country can satisfy your craving of fruits other than the Mekong Delta?
-There are a dozen different kinds of tropical fruits that are grown here that it’s impractical to list them all but here are a few: pomelo, orange, coconut, water coconut, mango, star apple, pineapple, longan fruit, rambutan, jackfruit, mangosteen, soursop, plum, banana, dragon fruit, and durian.
+It is so hard to answer this question because there are so many delicacies, but let me try.
+Providing 70% of the fruit consumed throughout Vietnam, where else in the country can satisfy your fruit craving other than the Mekong Delta?
+There are a dozen different kinds of tropical fruits that are grown here so it’s a bit impractical to list them all but here are a few: pomelo, orange, coconut, water coconut, mango, star apple, pineapple, longan fruit, rambutan, jackfruit, mangosteen, soursop, plum, banana, dragon fruit, and durian.
 Now I feel out of breath.
 By the way, you can even eat these fresh from the tree if you pay a visit to a local orchard.

 The locals are also very resourceful – coming up with different ways of incorporating these delicious fruits into dishes.
-For example, banana can be eaten fresh, or grilled, or covered by sticky rice then grilled and draped over with coconut milk.
-Coconut can be had fresh, or blended as a smoothie, or processed to become dried coconut candy.
-If you think you can survive on fruits for the rest of your life, you should move and stay here.
+For example, banana can be eaten fresh, or grilled, or covered with sticky rice then grilled and draped with coconut milk.
+Coconut can be eaten fresh, blended as a smoothie, or processed to become dried coconut candy.
+If you think you can survive on fruit for the rest of your life, you should move and stay here.